AI Model Pricing: Every Model, Per-Token & Per-Seat

 - Models are priced per million tokens, split into input (what you send) and output (what the model writes back).
 As of the verified date on this page, that spans a very wide range: from about $0.035 / $0.14 per million on the cheapest tier (Amazon Nova Micro) up to $10 / $50 on the most capable public models (Claude Fable 5).
 Output tokens almost always cost several times more than input tokens.

 - GPT-5.6 Sol is cheaper per token ($5 input / $30 output) than Claude Fable 5 ($10 / $50).
-But GPT-5.6 is in a limited preview, while Fable 5 is generally available worldwide — so for most teams the practical comparison is between a model you can deploy now and one you may deploy later.
-See our full GPT-5.6 vs Claude Fable 5 comparison for the availability and compliance detail.
+Both are generally available and deployable today, so the choice comes down to capability, safety design, and compliance rather than access.
+See our full GPT-5.6 vs Claude Fable 5 comparison for the detail.

 - A token is roughly ¾ of a word, so one million tokens is about 750,000 words.
 If a task sends 2,000 tokens of prompt and gets back 500 tokens on Claude Fable 5, it costs 2,000/1,000,000 × $10 + 500/1,000,000 × $50 = $0.045 — about 4.5 cents.
 Multiply by your monthly request volume to estimate spend, and remember output is the expensive side.